Individuals: Am I required to have health insurance?

 This aspect of the law is known as the individual mandate.
 It was upheld by the U.S. Supreme Court in July 2012.

 So what is the penalty?

-The penalty remains far less than the cost of coverage.
-For the first year, the penalty is $95 for single coverage or 1% of household income, whichever is greater.
+In 2014, the penalty is $95 for single coverage or 1% of household income, whichever is greater.
 The penalty increases each year until it caps in 2016 at flat dollar amount of $695 or 2.5% of household income.
 The flat dollar amount penalty is charged per adult.
 The penalty for not having one’s children covered is half of the adult rate.
 (Families will only be charged for the first three children.)